 - Comparitech: 11 best network discovery tools and software

 Managing Redundant Inventory

 As much of this will require replacement with the currently recommended tech solutions, some value can still be gained from the assets being retired.

-Some of this equipment could be returned to the market through our network page, older equipment from Extreme Networks, Juniper Networks, and Cisco still have some market value for resale if you know how to extract it.
+Older equipment from Extreme Networks, Juniper Networks, and Cisco still have some market value for resale if you know how to extract it.

 Have something to add?
 Let us know your thoughts in the comments below!